TV Buying Guide

 Screen size: How big is big enough?

-Tip: Get the biggest screen that fits your budget and room.
+Get the biggest screen your room, viewing distance, and budget will accommodate.

 Your viewing distance is really important, too

-For tips on screen size and room considerations, see our article on choosing screen size and placing your TV.
+For screen size/viewing distance recommendations for HDTVs and Ultra HD TVs, plus other helpful tips on room considerations, see our article on choosing screen size and placing your TV.

 Important picture quality factors